 By DANICA KIRKA AND SYLVIA HUI

-Prince Charles and Prince William, the queen’s son and grandson, are to address a live audience of 22,000 and millions more watching on television.
+Prince Charles and Prince William, the queen’s son and grandson, are scheduled to address a live audience of 22,000 people and millions more watching on television.
 The event featuring Alicia Keys and Queen + Adam Lambert will take place in a temporary amphitheater built around the Victoria Memorial outside the palace.

 David Beckham and tennis player Emma Raducanu will also attend, while Diana Ross will close the show with her first U.K. live performance in 15 years.
 The concert is also expected to feature a pre-recorded performance by Elton John.

 The 96-year-old monarch isn’t expected to attend the evening outdoor event, with rain in the forecast.
 The queen has had problems moving around lately, which the palace describes as “episodic mobility issues,” limiting her public appearances in recent months.

 The sovereign opted not to attend the Epsom Derby on Saturday.
 Instead, she was represented at the prestigious annual horse race by her daughter, Princess Anne, who appeared in the royal box Saturday to crowds cheering and waving Union flags.

 It was the second time in as many days that the queen’s mobility issues have robbed crowds of a chance to see her.

 On Friday, the queen skipped a special service of Thanksgiving in her honor at St. Paul’s Cathedral in London.
 Palace officials said she had experienced “some discomfort” at events the day before.